 - Required supporting non-geoscience course: CHEM 104 or CHEM 115

-- Options reflect a student’s interests and are discussed with an advisor
+- Course selections should reflect a student’s interests and are discussed with an advisor

 Bachelor of Science Degree

 Major in Geosciences

 42 to 44 semester hours in following geosciences courses, plus 26 semester hours in required and recommended supporting courses